The Baker's Table

 Jump to Recipe Print Recipe

-This is THE homemade rich and buttery caramel sauce with only a few staple ingredients.
+This is the best homemade rich and buttery caramel sauce you'll ever try, with only a few staple ingredients.
 Once you master homemade caramel sauce you'll never go back to store bought!
 Homemade caramel sauce may seem like something only professionals should attempt.
 It can be temperamental and a bit tricky.
 But with a few tips and tricks up your sleeve you can make amazing caramel sauce and skip the store bought stuff for good.

 caramel sauce